Blotch3D/Blotch3D/README.md

 2. Use the project wizard to create a MonoGame project, and then add a reference to Blotch3D, or the Blotch3D source.

-3. Look online for instructions on creating the project type you want.
+3. Look online for instructions on creating the project/platform type you want.

 4. Do something like the following: